atfinke/LoginItemScriptsLauncher/README.md

 # LoginItemScriptsLauncher
-Used for launching login item scripts
+AppleScript .app used for launching login item scripts.